RosettaCommons/demos/tutorials/scoring/scoring.md

 Scoring in Rosetta
 ------------------

 In Rosetta, the energy of a biomolecule is calculated by _scoring_ it.
 Rosetta has an optimized energy function or _score function_ called _talaris2014_ for calculating the energy of all atomic interactions in a globular protein made of L-amino acids.
-There are also several all-atom score functions for specialized applications on other biomolecules, as well as score functions for the reduced [_centroid representation_](../full_atom_vs_centroid/fullatom_centroid.md).
+There are also several all-atom score functions for specialized applications on other biomolecules, as well as score functions for the reduced [[_centroid representation_../full_atom_vs_centroid/fullatom_centroid.md]].
 Additionally, you can create a custom score function to suit your requirements.

 Score Function
 --------------